ademoverflow/python-template/README.md

 - Code formatting with `black` + `isort` and linting with `pylint`
 - Strong type checking with `mypy`

-All the configuration for these tools are located directly in `pyproject.toml`, you don't need dot files for this (awesome, isn't it ?)
+All the configuration for these tools are located directly in `pyproject.toml`, you don't need dot files for this (awesome, isn't it ? :fire:)

 ## Project organization